In this post, we’re going to share the pros and cons of 10 of the most popular SMTP services for reliable email marketing.

 Postmark is one of the best SMTP services that specialize in sending transactional emails, so you just know they’re focused on email deliverability and speed.

-This SMTP service provider offers excellent analytics and security, as well as mobile-friendly responsive email templates, message events that can be triggered with simple webhooks, and more.
+This mail client offers excellent analytics and security, as well as mobile-friendly responsive email templates, message events that can be triggered with simple webhooks, and more.

 - Detailed analytics with 45 days worth of email logs showing emails sent, received, who received them, who read them, and who marked them as spam